 - Competitions: Students may earn credit for intramural and interscholastic competitions which involve research, drafting, oral presentation, coaching or other substantive activities.
 Generally, intramural competitions will earn one credit, interscholastic competitions will earn two credits.
 Additional credit is awarded for advanced competition.
 There is a maximum of three credits per competition.
 Members of Competition Boards who research and draft problems, engage in other research activities or coach student competitors are eligible for up to two credits per semester for such work.
 All competition-based work earns unscheduled (“soft”) credit only.

 CAVEAT: If you are a member of the Rutgers Law Review, the Rutgers Computer and Technology Law Journal, the Rutgers Race & the Law Review, the Rutgers Law Record or the Women's Rights Law Reporter, you are eligible for up to six credits for your work.
-For the Classes of 2012 and 2013, three of those six credits will be counted towards the nine credits available for unscheduled coursework described above.
 For students entering in Fall 2011 and later, all journal credit will be treated as “soft” credit.
 Also note: none of the six credits earned on a journal and no other unscheduled credits are counted toward the 60 required credits in non-clinic, law school courses described above.
 (See Sixty Credit In-Class Law Course Requirement for more information.)